 - Combined gifts are another no-no, although older kids will probably start to appreciate a combined gift if it means that they will be able to get a larger item that they want.
 Keeping a separate budget for birthdays can help with the temptation to combine gifts.

 - For family members who give a combo gift: If the child notices the combo gifts and the fact that other siblings get a separate gift, it might be worth it to mention the issue to the family member.
 But be understanding of the fact that it’s sometimes tough to buy another gift at the same time.
 One commenter suggested asking the family member to combine gifts for all of the children in the family so that it will be more fair.
 I thought that was a very wise suggestion!

 - Combined gifts are seen by children as unfair, but receiving two rounds of gifts within a few weeks time can also be overwhelming, especially for younger kids.
 It may also be difficult to think of ideas of what to get!
 To avoid this, try doing a family outing or activity on the actual birthday (dinner out or a visit to the zoo, for example), and then do gifts on the child’s half birthday.
-I love this idea, especially for the early years.
-Jonathan will be so different at 18 months than he is now, and it might be fun to give him gifts then, especially since he’ll have new Christmas toys to play with now.
+I love this idea, although it hasn’t worked for us.

 - Make birthdays a celebration of the life that God has given.
 This was one of my favorite suggestions!
 Keep birthdays (all birthdays – not just the child with the holiday birthday) simple as far as gifts go, and make the day about celebrating your children’s life.
 Go on a fun outing together.
 Look at photos and home videos.
 Have all of the members of the family share something that they love about the birthday person.